David Perdue's Charles Dickens Page Home Page Go to the Home Page Search this site Site Map

 Fifteen Bob a Week

 Sol Eytinge 1869 The miserly Scrooge paid his clerk, Bob Cratchit, a weekly salary of fifteen shillings (cockney slang for shilling was "bob").
-Bob "pocketed on Saturdays but fifteen copies of his Christian name."
+Bob "pocketed on Saturdays but fifteen copies of his Christian name" (Christmas Books-A Christmas Carol, p.
+43).

 According to C. Z. Barnett in his play A Christmas Carol or The Miser's Warning (1844) Cratchit would have spent a week's wages to buy the ingredients for the Christmas feast: seven shillings for the goose, five for the pudding, and three for the onions, sage and oranges.